Semi-universality of CFT$_d$ entropy at large spin: Semi-universality at large angular momentum on

 \subsection{A semi-universal form for entropy as a function of charges}

-Given the partition function of a theory as a function of $\beta$ and $\omega_i$, we can perform inverse Laplace transforms (as we will see, these are effectively same as performing Legendre transformations) to obtain the entropy of the theory as a function of the twist $\tau$ and the spin $J$.
-In this subsection we perform this exercise on the partition function that takes the form eq.~\!\eqref{thermpartfn}.
+Given the partition function of a theory as a function of $\beta$ and $\omega_i$, we can perform inverse Laplace transforms (as we will see, these are effectively the same as performing Legendre transformations) to obtain the entropy of the theory as a function of the twist $\tau$ and the spin $J$.
+In this subsection we perform this exercise on a partition function of the form eq.~\!\eqref{thermpartfn}.

 The microcanonical entropy $S(E, J_1, J_2)$ is given by